Ameriq8/todo-list/README.md

 # discord-bot-backend
-simple discord dashboard backend for todo list with mongodb
+simple discord backend for todo list app with mongodb